EBR District Attorney Hillar Moore joins other state DAs at Capitol to push for staffing needs

 BATON ROUGE — East Baton Rouge Parish District Attorney Hillar Moore joined other DAs from across Louisiana at the State Capitol on Wednesday to request more assistant district attorney positions.

 Moore said he and other DAs came up with a formula to determine how many ADAs are needed per parish.
 He said that, by that formula, East Baton Rouge Parish needs a total of 78 ADA positions, 23 fewer than he currently has.
 However, due to his office's backlog, he is asking for 25 ADAs.
+That's 10 more than he asked for last May, when a property tax failed that would have given more funding to the DA's office.

 In a presentation he gave at the Capitol, Moore said his office is severely underfunded, especially when compared to other DA offices that serve smaller populations, like Orleans and Jefferson Parishes.